-The Christmas Bird Count for Kids, which originated in 2012 and helps children learn birding basics and gives them an opportunity to document bird species and tabulate results, was scheduled to be held in December, but then had to be re-scheduled to February 18, 2017 due to inclement weather.
+The Christmas Bird Count for Kids, which originated in 2012 and helps children learn birding basics and gives them an opportunity to document bird species and tabulate results.

 At the preserve, a Bird Sanctuary with bird feeders is offered for kids to observe and watch various species and Adventure Backpacks have activities that help children learn about things such as bird nests.
 Geocaching is also available on site to bring more visitors to the area to view the natural plants and wildlife, such as birds.

 Finally, the City of Manitowoc offers a page on its website for Bird City information and links.